 Sharp's 70-inch 8K TV

-So if we can see the fledgling sprouts of 8K content, what about the compatible devices on which to play 8K video?
+So if we can see the fledgling shoots of 8K content, what about the compatible devices on which to play 8K video?

 Trade shows such as CES and IFA are the perfect place for TV manufacturers to showcase their latest and often craziest new tech, so it's perhaps no surprise we've been seeing the odd 8K screen for a few years now.

 Perhaps choosing to ignore that, and in search of some headlines, LG claimed the world's first production 8K TV in 2016.